EPP Data Dashboard

 • Teacher feedback form results for those receiving initial license within the previous three (3) years.

-• Staff performance evaluation results reported in the aggregate.
+• Staff performance evaluation results are reported in the aggregate.

 • The number of teacher candidates in each content area who complete the teacher preparation program during the year, disaggregated by ranges of cumulative grade point averages.